appleboy/scp-action/README.md

     target: "test"
 ```

-remove the specified number of leading path elements
+Remove the specified number of leading path elements:

 ```yaml
 - name: remove the specified number of leading path elements